vaishnavisharma6/vaishnavisharma6.github.io/musings.markdown

 <br/>

-**04-06-2024: Let your system 2 work**

-I hate it when people judge others on the basis of some stereotypes of a place someone belongs to.
-The effect with sensible people doesn't last long though but it shows how some people don't really employ the system 2 of their brain.
-I have only one advise for such people: Let your brain come out of system 1 which is full of just effortless guesses.
-It doesn't do good to anyone.

 **27-07-2024: Changes**

 There are so many changes in everyone's life which make people question, doubt, feel different, and what not.
 Changes usually are not welcomed easily but over time I have realised that there is always something constant within us which helps us in dealing with these changes.
 I don't know what it exactly is but we seek this constant within ourselves when we are going through a transitive phase.
 I wonder if this constant is something that not only governs our life but just everything in this universe!
 More on this soon.